 We serve a broad range of customers and stakeholders in the UK and abroad and have a worldwide reputation for independence, integrity and scientific excellence.

-The Institute is the UK’s Official Medicines Control Laboratory (OMCL), responsible for carrying out independent official batch release testing of biological medicines as required by EU law.
+The Institute is the UK’s National Control Laboratory, responsible for carrying out Independent Control Testing as required by UK law.

 Biological substances used in healthcare include bacterial and viral vaccines against diseases such as: